Larrazabal stumbles, then rallies to win in South Africa

 “I woke up this morning and I didn’t think I was going to play,” Larrazábal said.
 “I couldn’t put my shoe on, I couldn’t walk to the buggy.
 I really struggled on the back nine.
 I have a big blister on my right toe and I said to myself, ‘If Tiger can win a U.S. Open with a broken leg…’ and I just fought hard.”

-The 36-year-old Larrazábal’s victory at Leopard Creek Country Club came at the event where he started his professional career 12 years ago.
+The 36-year-old Larrazábal’s victory at Leopard Creek Country Club came at the event where he started his pro career 12 years ago.

 Charl Schwartzel (70) finished tied for third at 6 under on his return to tournament action for the first time in eight months because of a wrist injury.
 Branden Grace (73) and Wil Besseling (74) also tied for third.